rsnakamura/pweaveutilities/pweaveutilities/generators.rst

    shallow_find

 This doesn't travel down into a path-tree.
-It just searches the top-level
+It just searches the top-level, but is implemented as a generating-function so doesn't maintain stat as with the *ShallowFind* class.

-.. '